Geraldine, Thaigo, and Eamon taking in the views at the Shopper Brain Conference, Rio de Janeiro, Brazil, July 2018.

 Eamon gave a talk on the use of implicit reaction time testing and pricing, especially consumers’ perception of offers and promotions.

-The slide below, from Eamon’s talk, is from a case study on implicit pricing concerning basic and luxury brands of toilet tissue.
+The talk focussed on pricing promotions and a case study on basic and luxury brands of toilet tissue.
 We identified Tesco’s best stratgey for pricing its two products in this category.

 Taking time out for some fun 🙂